github/docs/content/github/collaborating-with-issues-and-pull-requests/reviewing-dependency-changes-in-a-pull-request.md

 {% note %}

 **Note:** Dependency review is currently in beta and subject to change.
+At 2 Feb 2020 this feature is not available.

 {% endnote %}